goreleaser/goreleaser/www/docs/blog/posts/2023-05-05-goreleaser-v1.18.md

 ### No AUR for v1.18.0

-I'm not sure if AUR is under maintainance or if there something else going on, but I'm unable to clone my AUR packages using their private URLs.
+I'm not sure if AUR is under maintenance or if there something else going on, but I'm unable to clone my AUR packages using their private URLs.

 I didn't want to hold the release because of it, so I'll be releasing a patch as